 If you have 5 days or longer to play with, slow things down and explore at your leisure.
 You could spend a full day in one place, allowing a bit more time to explore the area.

-I’ve divided the road trip into four sections just to break up this post – but you needn’t stick to these sections for your own trip.
-Tailor the stops to suit your needs and put your own spin on this road trip!
+I’ve divided the route into four sections, simply to break up this post, but you needn’t stick to these sections for your own trip.
+Tailor the stops to suit your needs and put your own spin on this trip!

 Section 1: Cardiff to Brecon

-Spend a day or two in the city seeing the sights before you set off, as you’ll want to start your road trip bright and early to allow a full day of driving up to the Brecon Beacons.
+Spend a day or two in the city seeing the sights before you set off, as you’ll want to set off bright and early to allow a full day of driving up to the Brecon Beacons.

 Recommended Tour: 24 Hour Hop-on Hop-Off Bus Tour Cardiff (from £14pp)